Injection Attacks

 XML External Entity

-- Read local files, perform SSRF attacks, or execute arbitrary code.
+- Can read local files, perform SSRF, or execute code.

-- Compromise of sensitive data, unauthorized access to resources, etc.
+- Compromise sensitive data, unauthorized access to resources, etc

 <?xml version="1.0" encoding="UTF-8"?>